pinecone-router/router/README.md

 </script>
 ```

-> Note: The template won't be cleared automatically until you access another route with a template, so make sure all your routes have one if you use this method.
+> Note: The template added through this method won't be cleared automatically until you access another route with a template, so make sure all your routes have one if you use this method.

-**Removing a route**:
+> Note: A templateTargetId is required, whether globally through settings or on a per rotue basis when creating a route using `add('/path', {templates: [...], templateTargetId: 'app'})` > **Removing a route**:

 ```js
 window.PineconeRouter.remove(path)
 ```

 - path: string, the path of the route you want to remove.

 **Navigating from Javascript**: